 Coming out of executive session, Pritchett was voted to be hired by the town’s Board of Aldermen.
 FYN has also checked with Gilmer County Chairman Charlie Paris who stated he confirmed with the town’s mayor that the new position will allow Pritchett to expand and support their police force as chief.

 The Andrews Journal did report that Pritchett spoke about bringing a “good respectable and professional police force” to the city and later noted that when the new police force is hired, Pritchett would be focusing on the town’s drug crisis.

 When FYN caught up with Pritchett about possibly transitioning away from Gilmer, he responded, “I love the county too much, and I ain’t going nowhere.”

-The Andrews Police Department has diminished in the last year after the casino opened, Pritchett told FYN he would be adding his training and expertise to rebuild the department.
-While the new position will help to grow their department, Pritchett declined to say if there was a set period that he would be at their saying, “As long as it is something that doesn’t take away from my responsibilities as Public Safety Director, I don’t mind staying, helping out, and being a part of the department for a while.
-As long as it doesn’t place too much weight on me from here because Gilmer County, the citizens of Gilmer County, being Public Safety Director and Fire Chief is my primary duty.”
+The Andrews Police Department has diminished in the last year after the casino opened.
+Pritchett told FYN he would be adding his training and expertise to rebuild the department.
+While the new position will help to grow their department, Pritchett declined to say if there was a set period that he would be there saying, “As long as it is something that doesn’t take away from my responsibilities as public safety director, I don’t mind staying, helping out, and being a part of the department for a while.
+As long as it doesn’t place too much weight on me from here because Gilmer County, the citizens of Gilmer County, being public safety director and fire chief is my primary duty.”

-Summarizing the entirity of the new position, Pritchett summed up his move as “swapping his extra job.”
+Summarizing the entirety of the new position, Pritchett summed up his move as “swapping his extra job.”

 EAST ELLIJAY, Ga. – Amid charges of theft by taking and violation of oath of office, East Ellijay Police Chief Larry Callihan has confirmed Michael McClure has resigned from the East Ellijay Police.